wikipedia2vec/wikipedia2vec/paper/paper.md

 | Gensim                          | \-       | 0.75     | 0.67     | 0.37     | 0.70     | 197min |
 | FastText                        | \-       | 0.63     | **0.70** | 0.37     | 0.69     | 243min |

-Table: Empirical results of Wikipedia2Vec and the baselines.
+Table: Empirical results of Wikipedia2Vec and the baselines. \label{tb:results}

-In the above table, we provide the comparison of our models with the baseline models in terms of the performance of the tasks described above, as well as the time needed for training.
+Table \ref{tb:results} shows the comparison of our models with the baseline models in terms of the performance of the tasks described above, as well as the time needed for training.
 We obtained the results of the RDF2Vec and Wiki2vec models from @ristoski2018rdf2vec.
 Here, _w/o autolink_ and _w/o linkgraph_ stand